Interview “Extending the Limits of Our Curiosity With the Help of Technological Tools.”

 Prof. Zeynep Akata

-What fascinates you about AI?
+What fascinates you about AI and foundation models?

 ZA: AI agents are becoming more and more ubiquitous, more and more capable day by day.
 They can be thought of collaborators, agents that could work with us and help us.
 Anyone who has interacted with a conversational AI agent like ChatGPT must have experienced how capable these technologies are nowadays.
 I am grateful to be alive nowadays to experience this process during this boom.
-Now finally we can set out to extend the limits of our curiosity with the help of the wonderful tools of technology, search and discover new horizons for impact, make a change and influence our society.
+Now finally, we can set out to extend the limits of our curiosity with the help of the wonderful tools of technology, search and discover new horizons for impact, make a change and influence our society.
 This is truly fascinating, don’t you think?

 What is special about Helmholtz Munich?

-“The more I discover Helmholtz Munich and all the domains that are being studied here, the more fascinated I get.”
+“The more I discover Helmholtz Munich and all the domains that are being studied here, the more fascinated I get”

 Prof. Zeynep Akata